Explorer window

 • Create a Folder instance through a standard insertion method, then drag and drop existing objects into it.

-• Select multiple objects, right-click them, and then select Group as a Folder from the context menu or press AltCtrlG on Windows or G on Mac.
+• Select multiple objects, right-click them, and then select Group As a Folder from the context menu (shortcut of AltCtrlG on Windows or G on macOS).

-Through the Filter Workspace input near the top of the window, You can filter instances by name, property, class/subclass/tag bespoke queries, and ancestry queries.
-You can also combine parameters for advanced logical filtering.
+Through the search input near the top of the window, you can find instances by name, property, class/subclass/tag bespoke queries, and ancestry queries.
+You can also combine parameters for advanced logical searches.

-Typing in a basic string yields name matched instances.
-For example, filtering by the keyword "script" finds all instances containing it, such as ServerScriptService and StarterPlayerScripts.
+Typing in a basic string yields name matched instances, case‑insensitive.
+For example, searching by the keyword script finds all instances containing it, such as ServerScriptService and LocalScript.

 Objects filtered by query of 'script'

 You can filter by property equality or value comparisons.
-Most properties are supported, and the filter works with partial matches, ignores spacing, and is non-case-sensitive.
+Most properties are supported, it works with partial matches, ignores spacing, and is case‑insensitive.

 Locked = trueBaseParts with Locked set to true.